nauqh/Echodb/README.md

 ![Pipeline](data/stack.png)

-The repository structure follows the conceptual architecture of Echodb, which consists of six loosely-coupled sub-systems connected by five standardized data protocols/formats.
+The repository structure follows the conceptual architecture of Echodb, which consists of four loosely-coupled sub-systems.

 To briefly explain these six sub-systems: